-Personal Safety System
+Personal Safety System[®]

-The Personal Safety System provides an improved overall level of frontal crash protection to front seat occupants and is designed to help further reduce the risk of air bag-related injuries.
+The Personal Safety System[®] provides an improved overall level of frontal crash protection to front seat occupants and is designed to help further reduce the risk of airbag-related injuries.
 The system is able to analyze different occupant conditions and crash severity before activating the appropriate safety devices to help better protect a range of occupants in a variety of frontal crash situations.

-Your vehicle's Personal Safety System consists of:
+Your vehicle's Personal Safety System[®] consists of:

-- Driver and passenger dual-stage air bag supplemental restraints. - Front safety belts with pretensioners, energy management retractors, and safety belt usage sensors. - Driver's seat position sensor. - Front crash severity sensor. - Front passenger sensing system - Restraints Control Module (RCM) with impact and safing sensors. - Restraint system warning light and back-up tone. - The electrical wiring for the air bags, crash sensor(s), safety belt pretensioners, front safety belt usage sensors, driver seat position sensor, and indicator lights.
+- Driver and passenger dual-stage airbag supplemental restraints. - Driver and front passenger side airbags (if equipped) - Front safety belts with pretensioners, energy management retractors, and safety belt usage sensors. - Driver's seat position sensor.

+- Front crash severity sensor. - Front passenger sensing system - Restraints Control Module (RCM) with impact and safing sensors. - Restraint system warning light and back-up tone. - The electrical wiring for the airbags, crash sensor(s), safety belt pretensioners, front safety belt usage sensors, driver seat position sensor, and indicator lights.

-How does the personal safety system work?
+How does the Personal Safety System[TM] work?

-The Personal Safety System can adapt the deployment strategy of your vehicle's safety devices according to crash severity and conditions.
+The Personal Safety System[®] can adapt the deployment strategy of your vehicle's safety devices according to crash severity and conditions.
 A collection of crash sensors provides information to the Restraints Control Module (RCM).
-During a crash, the RCM activates the safety belt pretensioners and/or either none, one, or both stages of the dual-stage air bag supplemental restraints based on crash severity and conditions.
+During a crash, the RCM activates the safety belt pretensioners and/or either none, one, or both stages of the dual-stage airbag supplemental restraints based on crash severity and conditions.

-The fact that the pretensioners or air bags did not activate for both front seat occupants in a collision does not mean that something is wrong with the system.
-Rather, it means the Personal Safety System determined the accident conditions (crash severity, belt usage, etc.) were not appropriate to activate these safety devices.
-Front air bags and pretensioners are designed to activate only in frontal and near-frontal collisions, not rollovers, side-impacts, or rear-impacts unless the collision causes sufficient longitudinal deceleration.
+The fact that the pretensioners or airbags did not activate for both front seat occupants in a collision does not mean that something is wrong with the system.
+Rather, it means the Personal Safety System[®] determined the accident conditions (crash severity, belt usage, etc.) were not appropriate to activate these safety devices.
+Front airbags and pretensioners are designed to activate only in frontal and near-frontal collisions, not rollovers, side-impacts, or rear-impacts unless the collision causes sufficient longitudinal deceleration.

-Driver and passenger dual-stage air bag supplemental restraints common, moderate-severity impacts.
+Driver and passenger dual-stage airbag supplemental restraints

+The dual-stage airbags offer the capability to tailor the level of airbag inflation energy.
+A lower, less forceful energy level is provided for more common, moderate-severity impacts.
 A higher energy level is used for the most severe impacts.
-Refer to Air bag Supplemental Restraints section in this chapter.
+Refer to Airbag Supplemental Restraints section in this chapter.